Research

 Alliance Kubayi (South Africa): Member

-Christine Nash (Scotland): Co-Chair
+Christine Nash (Scotland): Chair

 Donna O’Connor (Australia): Member